jadecobra/python_tdd_exercises/source/AssertionError.rst

 --------------------------

 An ``AssertionError`` is an Exception that is raised when the result of an ``assert`` statement is ``False``.
-We encountered this when we wrote the first failing test below in :doc:`How to Setup a Test Driven Development Environment`
+We encountered this when we wrote the first failing test in :doc:`How to Setup a Test Driven Development Environment`

 .. code-block:: python